-We’re also looking for Seniors & Elders (60+) to create art with local artists.
+Seniors & Elders (60+) are invited to create art with local artists.

-Seniors and Elders will receive an art supply kit (safely) through St. Aidan’s established meal-delivery program, should they also wish to create art in addition to conversing with a local Artist.
+Seniors and Elders will have the option to receive an art supply kit (safely) through St. Aidan’s established meal-delivery program, should they also wish to create art in addition to conversing with a local Artist.

-Deadline for submissions: ACWB will be hiring Artists based on accepted applications and accepting until all opportunities are filled.
-Seniors and Elders are also welcome to register until all opportunities are filled.
+ACWB will be commissioning Artists based on accepted applications, and registering Seniors and Elders until all opportunities are filled.

 For questions or more information, please contact Programs Manager Luay Eljamal at [email protected] or 587-674-1625 x.102